Best Small-Business Billing and Invoicing Software 2020

 |Plan name||Cost||Billable clients||Learn more|

-FreshBooks starts out at an eminently reasonable $15 per month (or if you pay annually instead of monthly, your total fee breaks down to $13.50 per month).
+FreshBooks starts out at an eminently reasonable $15 per month—or if you sign up in April, a super-low $6 a month for six months.
 Unfortunately, that base plan lets you bill only up to five clients a month.
-If you enter a new active client that exceeds that limit, FreshBooks automatically charges you for the $25 Plus plan, which lets you bill up to 50 active clients.
+If you enter a new active client that exceeds that limit, FreshBooks automatically charges you for the Plus plan, which lets you bill up to 50 active clients.

 Send invoices infrequently?
 Use Square Invoices.
 There’s no monthly subscription fee, so you can send invoices for free.
 And whether your customers pay with Apple Pay, Google Pay, or credit or debit cards, Square charges just 2.9% + $0.30 to process the payment.
 That fee goes to 3.5% + $0.15 if you use Square to keep the customer payment information on file for easier billing.